rafaeltiribas/braketester-smart-contract/projeto-braketester-main/OneHost/README.md

 ### 2. Generate the MSP artifacts

 The MSP artifacts include all the cryptographic stuff necessary to identify the peers of a Fabric network.
 They are basically asymmetric cryptographic key pairs and self-signed digital certificates.
-Since the Project NESA is a multi-host configuration, the hosts must have the same MSP artifacts.
+Since the braketester project is a multi-host configuration, the hosts must have the same MSP artifacts.
 Currently, we are working on security policy to generate and distribute the MSP artifacts among organizations.
 As a workaround, only one organization must execute this procedure and replicate the MSP artifacts for the others.

 Execute the script to generate MSP artifacts: